 Non-surgical therapy removes plaque and calculus by controlling the growth of harmful bacteria and by treating conditions that encourage gum disease.
 Along with effective personal oral hygiene allows the gum tissue to heal and reattach to the tooth.
 Four to six weeks later, periodontal pockets are notably reduced due to gum shrinkage (if the disease is in its earliest stage), then the patient can personally maintain these areas with routine brushing and flossing (and any other recommended homecare routines).

 This type of treatment may be all that’s needed, especially when periodontal disease is caught early.
-You may also need to have certain procedures, such as replacing worn fillings or crowns with overhanging margins that can accumulate plaque, taken care of before periodontal therapy can begin.
+You may also need to have certain procedures taken care of before periodontal therapy can begin, such as replacing worn fillings or crowns with overhanging margins that can accumulate plaque.

 Even in most severe cases of periodontal disease, non-surgical periodontal therapy most often precedes surgical therapy.
 This is done so that the active periodontal infection is reduced and the overall tissue quality is improved prior to surgery.
 Non-surgical therapy may also limit the areas requiring surgery.